suislanchez/openDAW/README.md

 The source code for openDAW is available under GPL3 (links below).

+If you are looking for a specific feature to implement, read the [wanted](https://github.com/andremichelle/openDAW/wiki/Wanted) page.

 ## Huge Shoutout To The Incredible openDAW Community!

 To everyone who has contributed feedback, reported bugs, suggested improvements, or helped spread the word — thank you!